uni-VR-sity/circles-xr/src/components/README.md

+There are dozens of components created for use within this framework, but the following will likely be the most used, and thus the most significant.

+First, some useful functions that may be useful for the creation of your own components:

 ```js
 //get the name of the group we are in (users in a group can only see each other)
 CIRCLES.getCirclesGroupName();